faucetsdn/faucet/README.md

 Faucet will log to /var/log/faucet/faucet.log by default, this can be changed with the FAUCET\_LOG environment variable.
 Exceptions are by default logged to /var/log/faucet/faucet\_exception.log this can be changed with the FAUCET\_EXCEPTION\_LOG environment variable.

-To tell Valve to reload its configuration file after you've changed it, simply send it a SIGHUP:
+To tell Faucet to reload its configuration file after you've changed it, simply send it a SIGHUP:

 ```
 $ pkill -SIGHUP -f "ryu-manager faucet.py"
 ```

-We have tested Valve against:
+We have tested Faucet against:
  * Open vSwitch v2.1+
  * Allied Telesis x510